MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-team-members-vs.md

 # [New navigation](#tab/new-nav)

-1. Sign in to your Azure DevOps Services organization (`https://<yourorganization>.visualstudio.com`) as *project administrator*, *project collection administrator*, or *organization owner*.
+1. Sign in to your Azure DevOps Services organization (`https://dev.azure.com/{yourorganization}`) as *project administrator*, *project collection administrator*, or *organization owner*.

    [Why am I asked to choose between my "work or school account" and my "personal account"?](faq-add-team-members.md#ChooseOrgAcctMSAcct)

-2. On the landing page, which is your Projects page `https://<yourorganization>.visualstudio.com/_projects`, select your  project.
+2. On the landing page, which is your Projects page, select your  project.

    ![The Projects page](../../_shared/_img/settings/open-project-settings-vert-brn.png)